 Development opportunity Status quo Focus Initiatives Economic growth Lack of funding for projects Attract investors for economic development Create conducive environment for economic sustainability Lack of participation by business sector.
-Non availability of LED strategy Development and implementation of LED strategy within the next phase of development Allocation of adequate funds for LED nd maintenance plan for t track service delivery Proper control of available fleet Shortage of staff in different unit, especially in Dealesville The current structure to incorporate planning service delivery Plan properly and fast initiatives Further capacitate supromote municipal object Develop the organisation focus on service delivery.
-Budget process to enhance of assets. tives and programs. al structure with a clear Inequalities and disparity in implementation and application of policies.
+Non availability of LED strategy Development and implementation of LED strategy within the next phase of development Allocation of adequate funds for LED

+Inadequate funds for LED from municipality.
+Poor agricultural support service Co-ordinate and build positive network with sector department and utilize the solar plant programs for economic initiatives.
+Report, monitor & evaluate implementation of municipal LED projects Improve service delivery Shortage of yellow fleet.
+Proper control of available fleet Shortage of staff in different unit, especially in Dealesville The current structure to incorporate planning Priorities Operational and maintenance plan for service delivery Plan properly and fast track service delivery initiatives Further capacitate supervisors to effectively promote municipal objectives and programs.
+Develop the organisational structure with a clear focus on service delivery.
+Budget process to enhance maintenance and repair of assets.
+Good governance Inequalities and disparity in implementation and application of policies.
 Lack of delegations of power and functions below levels of Directors.
 Absence of standards to support application of policies and guidelines.
 Poor communication and information sharing.
-Lack of departmental operational plan. • Review the organizational • Review and align job describes objectives. • Develop set of internal commentation of policies of manual • Develop delegations for mental of the effectively and efficiently. • Improve internal commentation of departmental improved performance and improved perfor eriptions to set municipal atrol and procedure anagement to operate unication and external holders.
+Lack of departmental operational plan.
+Review the organizational structure Review and align job descriptions to set municipal objectives.
+Develop set of internal control and procedure manual Develop delegations for management to operate effectively and efficiently.
+Improve internal communication and external communication with stakeholders.
+Development of departmental operational plan for improved performance and achievement of SDBIP.
 Integrated Human Settlement 40% of sites not transferred to tenants.
-Housing records not updated by the municipality • Embark on transferring site tenure rights and land own tenure rights are recorded to the municipality tenure rights and land own tenure rights and land own tenure rights are recorded to the municipality tenure rights and land own tenure rights are recorded to the municipality tenure recorded to the nership.
-Social and community effective community development Lack of sufficient and or effective community participation and engagement Lack of recreational facilities in township areas • Review the public participation of the problem o Master plan.
+Housing records not updated by the municipality Embark on transferring sites to rightful owners for tenure rights and land ownership.
+Updating of housing records for improved billing Social and community development Lack of sufficient and or effective community participation and engagement Lack of recreational facilities in Review the public participation strategy Finalise the infrastructure Master plan.
+Develop comprehensive infrastructure plan for township areas sports facilities.